ClaretJeanLoup/ArDu/README.md

 ### _breakpoints.tsv
 If --breakpoint is set, ArDu will output a _breakpoints.tsv, containing either the predicted breakpoints position if ruptures was picked, numbered in the same order as the plot, or the genomic regions in which a signification depth of coverage shift was registered if rollingaverage was chosen.

+### _breakpoints.tsv
+If --breakpoint is set, ArDu will output a _breakpoints.tsv, containing either the predicted breakpoints position if ruptures was picked, numbered in the same order as the plot, or the genomic regions in which a signification depth of coverage shift was registered if rollingaverage was chosen.

+### _breakpoints.tsv
+If --mutation is set, ArDu will output a _mutation.tsv file containign all nucleotides and total depth for the given position, format A=;T=;C=;G=;total_depth=.

 ## Reference
 If you use ArDu, please cite:
 Claret Jean-Loup, Mestre Camille, Milesi Pascal and Labbé Pierrick, _in prep_.